Shemini (parashah): Leviticus chapter 11

-The Gemara reported that the Sages read the words of "Sanctify yourselves and you will be sanctified," to teach that people who sanctify themselves a little are sanctified and assisted greatly.
+The Gemara reported that the Sages read the words of Leviticus 11:44, "Sanctify yourselves and you will be sanctified," to teach that people who sanctify themselves a little are sanctified and assisted greatly.
 If people sanctify themselves below, then they are sanctified above.
 If people sanctify themselves in this world, then they will be sanctified in the World To Come.